BotoX/ServerStatus/README.md

 * progress bar animation skips
 * setup process complicated

-Therefore I made my own ServerStatus which is quite different than the others, under the hood, but still looks as nice!
+Therefore I made my own ServerStatus which is quite different than the others under the hood, but still looks as nice!

 The way my ServerStatus works is as following:
 * Master server listens on port 35061 TCP